 Earned Revenue HelpEarned revenue represents income generated in direct exchange for a product or service.Earned income includes income from government contracts.

-GTC receives income from diverse sources including individual donations, foundation and corporate grants, and United Way.
-Earnings from fiduciary fees, most of which are subject to court approval, account for the greater part of revenues.
-Due to extensive reporting and oversight requirements, the necessity of frequent court appearances, and the necessity of maintaining a professional and highly trained staff, the services we provide, particularly to the indigent, unavoidably result in substantial administrative costs.
+GTC receives income from diverse sources including individual donations, foundation and corporate grants, and the United Way campaign.
+Fees for conservatorship services, most of which are subject to court approval, account for the majority of revenues; trust fees are the other source of service-generated revenue.
+Due to extensive reporting and oversight requirements, as well as the necessity of frequent court appearances, the services we provide unavoidably involve administrative costs.
 Nevertheless, fees charged to those who can afford them remain modest by community standards.
-The flexibility afforded by the small staff and an active volunteer board have thus far allowed GTC to maintain a modest reserve.
+The flexibility afforded by a small staff and active volunteer board have thus far allowed GTC to maintain a small reserve.
 Yearly financial results shown on the audit and 990 are calculated according to the accrual, rather than the cash accounting method.
-Fiduciary work performed for fee-paying clients but not collected for, or in many cases, even billed at the close of the fiscal year are calculated in accrual income for the year as receivables.
+Work performed for fee-paying clients but not collected--or in many cases, not even billed--at the close of the fiscal year are calculated in accrual income for the year as receivables.
 In some cases, payment on a receivable is not expected for some months or even years.
-Profit and loss in any given year is in large part a function of the increase or decrease in receivables; consequently, results shown on the audit and 990 do not give an accurate picture of actual cash profits and losses for that year.
+Profit or loss in any given year is in large part a function of the increase or decrease in receivables; consequently, results shown on the audit and 990 do not give an accurate picture of actual cash profits and losses for that year.
 The GTC Board relies almost entirely on the cash accounting method in making and tracking its budget because it accurately reflects actual results.
 Operating budget figures shown are calculated according to the cash method and do not necessarily reflect activity in reserve and grant accounts.

 “I’ve never shared my story with anybody.” -- The first step toward recovery can be the most difficult.
 The ability to engage in productive activities, to find relationships with other people fulfilling, and to adapt to change and cope with adversity are each vital to enjoying a happy and healthy life.
 But each of these facilities can be significantly impaired by mental health disorders.
 A mental health diagnosis should not define who a person is, or what a person can achieve through treatment and support.
 Middle Tennessee nonprofit organizations are ready to help make that first step toward good health a little easier.